lightstreams-network/docs/content/getting-started/install/_index.md

 IPFS is a peer-to-peer distributed file system that seeks to connect all computing devices with the same system of files.

-Lightstreams has enhanced original implementation of IPFS to bring a to permissioned layer which allows users to control the access to after content is being distributed.
+Lightstreams enhances the original implementation of IPFS with a smart contract controlled permissions layer that for managing access to distributed content.

 #### How to install